A lone pilgrim walks down a winding path on the Via Francigena in Tuscany

 Prelude

-The Grampians Peaks Trail is reputed to be an epic walk, full of beauty, grandeur and challenge.
+The Grampians Peaks Trail is an epic walk, full of beauty, grandeur and challenge.
 Along its 165 kilometres, it climbs over rugged peaks and crosses tough, rocky terrain as it traverses Gariwerd from Mt Zero in the north to Dunkeld in the south.
-We hope we’re not being foolhardy, setting out on a 13-day journey into the heart of this ancient, craggy country.
+Are we being foolhardy, setting out on a 13-day journey into the heart of this ancient, craggy country?

 Read More